-4 Purchasers and users of scales such as railway track, hopper, and vehicle scales should be aware of possible additional requirements for the design and installation of such devices.
+&lt;sup>4 Purchasers and users of scales such as railway track, hopper, and vehicle scales should be aware of possible additional requirements for the design and installation of such devices.
 (Footnote Added 1995)

-Scale Type or Design Maximum Value of d Retail Food Scales, 50 lb capacity and less 1 ounce Animal Scales 1 pound Grain Hopper Scales Capacity up to and incl.
-50 000 lb Capacity over 50 000 lb 10 pounds (not greater than 0.05 % of capacity) 20 pounds Crane Scales not greater than 0.2 % of capacity Vehicle and Axle-Load Scales Used in Combination Capacity up to and including 200 000 lb Capacity over 200 000 lb 20 pounds 50 pounds Railway Track Scales With weighbeam Automatic indicating 20 pounds 100 pounds Scales with capacities greater than 500 lb except otherwise specified 0.1 % capacity (but not greater than 50 lb) Wheel-Lead Weighers 0.25 % capacity (but not greater than 50 lb)
+Table 7b.
+Applicable to Devices not Marked with a Class Designation Scale Type or Design Maximum Value of d Retail Food Scales, 50 lb capacity and less 1 oz Animal Scales l lb Grain Hopper Scales Capacity up to and including 50 000 lb Capacity over 50 000 lb 10 lb (not greater than 0.05 % of capacity) 20 lb Crane Scales not greater than 0.2 % of capacity Vehicle and Axle-Load Scales Used in Combination Capacity up to and including 200 000 lb Capacity over 200 000 lb 20 lb 50 lb Railway Track Scales With weighbeam Automatic indicating 20 lb 100 lb Scales with capacities greater than 500 lb except otherwise specified 0.1 % capacity (but not greater than 50 lb) Wheel-Load Weighers 0.25 % capacity (but not greater than 50 lb) Note: For scales not specified in this table, G-UR.1.1. an nd UR.1. apply.